POP: Prior-Fitted First-Order Optimization Policies: Evaluation

+As shown in~\Cref{fig:in-distribution-comparison,fig:in-distribution-rank}, POP outperforms all baselines by achieving higher normalized improvement during optimization.
+Gradient-based baselines, including GD, Adam, L-BFGS, Lion, and Sophia-G, tend to plateau earlier, while random search improves more slowly.
+It is worth mentioning that POP's novel RL pretraining leads to an emerging ability to escape local optima, which is not observed in prior gradient-based methods.
+We provide a comparison against non-convex solvers in~\Cref{app_h:h1}, demonstrating that POP is even competitive against non-convex solvers on multi-optima functions, despite being a first-order gradient approach.

-\textbf{Reward Formulation.~}We compare five reward functions that differ in how they incentivize improvement.
+\textbf{Ablating the Reward Formulation.~} We compare five reward functions that differ in how they incentivize improvement using a lightweight model variant with 166K parameters.
 Let $\tilde{y}_t$ denote the boundary scaled and Z-transformed current objective value and $\tilde{y}^*_{t-1}$ the boundary scaled and Z-transformed best value observed in the optimization trajectory.
 The corresponding reward functions are defined as~:

-We evaluate each on the within-distribution validation set with identical starting context. ~\Cref{tab:Reward_ablation} shows that $R_{\text{Global Imp}_c}$ achieves the highest mean normalized improvement.
+We train each model for 2K iterations and evaluate each on the within-distribution validation set with identical starting context.~\Cref{tab:Reward_ablation} shows that $R_{\text{Global Imp}_c}$ achieves the highest mean normalized improvement.
 We attribute this to the fact that clipped rewards do not penalize exploratory actions, allowing the agent to temporarily move away from the current best solution without incurring negative reward, enabling to find better solutions.

-\textbf{Action parameterization.} We ablate the choice of action representation used by the policy.
-In particular, we compare two alternatives: (i) predicting a per-coordinate scalar learning rate and applying a gradient descent update in the transformed state space, and (ii) directly predicting the next iterate \(\tilde x_{t+1}\) on a per-coordinate basis in the transformed state space.
-All other components of the model and training procedure are kept fixed. \Cref{tab:action_ablation} reports the mean performance of both variants, where, predicting the learning rate yields a higher mean, indicating that parameterizing the action as a learning rate is more effective.

-\paragraph{Hypothesis 2: Learned coordinate optimizers trained on a low-dimensional (2D) prior for a fixed number of iterations generalizes to longer optimization horizons and higher-dimensional problems.} \\ To test whether the POP optimizer trained on 2D trajectories generalizes beyond its training regime, we first evaluate performance under a longer optimization budget on unseen test functions sampled from the same prior distribution.
-Since, we utilize last-token pooling in our architecture, the model is not constrained to the sequence length seen during training.
-Therefore, we extend the evaluation budget from 50 to 100 iterations, setting $c{=}10$ and allowing the model to predict the subsequent $T{=}90$ updates.
-As shown in \Cref{fig:2D_100}, POP continues to reduce the loss beyond the training horizon and outperforms all baselines over the extended budget.
+\paragraph{Hypothesis 2: Learned coordinate optimizers trained on a low-dimensional (2D) prior for a fixed number of iterations generalize to longer horizons and higher-dimensional problems.} \\ To test whether the POP optimizer trained on 2D trajectories generalizes beyond its training horizon, we evaluate performance under a longer optimization budget on the test functions.
+Since our architecture uses last-token pooling, the model is not restricted to the sequence length observed during training.
+We therefore extend the evaluation budget from 50 to 100 iterations, setting c=10 and allowing the model to predict the subsequent T=90 updates.